eun-yung/eun-yung/README.md

 ㅤ
 ㅤ

-> github completely butchered this. it looks better in the preview, i swear.
+> github completely butchered this. it looks better in the preview, i swear. view on pc